Symphon-E App Power-to-Heat

 4.1.
 Why should a heating element be integrated into the energy management system?

 The integration of an electric heating element into the energy management system is the simplest form of sector coupling of electricity and heat.
 If the electrical energy storage system is fully charged during the day, the PV surplus must be fed into the public grid with little or no remuneration.
-Instead, it makes more sense to increase self-consumption and use the PV surplus electricity for heating/cooling the residential building or for hot water preparation (e. g. for hot water buffer storage, pool heating).
+Instead, it makes more sense to increase self-consumption and use the PV surplus electricity for heating/cooling the residential building or for hot water preparation (e.g. for a hot water buffer storage or pool heating).

 The app enables the integration of a heating element dynamically in three power levels.